-The student can complain about the decision to the director of education within two weeks of receipt of the decision.
+The student can complain about the decision to the head of the department within two weeks of receipt of the decision.
 The complaint will delay any further action.
 If the director upholds the decision, the student may appeal to the Ministry of Higher Education and Science within two weeks of receipt of the decision with respect to any legal issues.